Van Life: How much does it cost to explore New Zealand?

 Transport and Travel

-This category includes on-road costs (such as fuel and road user charges, which all Diesel vehicles incur at a cost per kilometre to be paid in advance), vehicle maintenance costs, as well as parking fees and road tolls.
+This category includes on-road costs (fuel and road user charges, which all Diesel vehicles incur at a cost per kilometre to be paid in advance), vehicle maintenance costs, parking fees and road tolls.
 In 2018, we travelled just under 13,800 kilometres.
 The map above shows where we travelled.

 Fuel Costs

-We used Gaspy, a user-maintained smartphone application that shows fuel prices at different gas stations around the country.
-Our budget for fuel was NZD1.35 per litre, and we stayed within budget for the majority of 2018, despite fuel price hikes that saw diesel go up to NZD1.92 at Queenstown gas stations at one point.
+We used Gaspy, a user-maintained smartphone application showing fuel prices nationwide at different gas stations.
+Our fuel budget was NZD1.35 per litre, and we stayed within budget for most of 2018 despite fuel price hikes.
+At one point, diesel prices at Queenstown gas stations went up to NZD1.92.
 Thank you, Gaspy.

 Vehicle Maintenance Costs

-Vehicle repairs and maintenance cost us just under NZD9,800, almost six times our budget of NZD1,640 for the year.
-Something to be mindful of when you buy an older vehicle as we did: you may save up front, but you pay as you go.
+Vehicle repairs and maintenance cost us just under NZD9,800, almost six times our annual budget of NZD1,640.
+When you buy an older vehicle, as we did, be mindful that you may save up front, but you pay as you go.

-We had to replace the indicator and window washer storks, all four tires and two ball joints.
+We had to replace the indicator and window washer storks, all four tyres and two ball joints.
 We got a full service of the vehicle in February 2018 and paid for 12 months of vehicle registration.
-In April 2018, MJ (how we named our campervan) had to undergo quite extensive rust repairs, which were necessary to get our Warrant of Fitness.
+In April 2018, MJ (how we named our campervan) had to undergo extensive rust repairs necessary to get our Warrant of Fitness.
 In May 2018, our radiator hose blew up and needed to be replaced.
 In November 2018, MJ had to undergo further repairs to be WOF compliant (including further rust repairs, a new exhaust pipe and repairs to the brake system).
-And just before we sold the van in December 2018, we had the front brake pads, sway bar bushes and air filter replaced.
+Just before we sold the van in December 2018, we had the front brake pads, sway bar bushes and air filter replaced.

-So another important learning: ALWAYS get a professional vehicle check-up – best through the Automobile Association or VTNZ – BEFORE you sign the dotted line and hand over any cash.
+Another important lesson is to ALWAYS get a professional vehicle check-up through the Automobile Association or VTNZ BEFORE you sign the dotted line and hand over any cash.

 Parking Fees, Road Tolls and Other

-We hardly ever incurred parking fees or road tolls as we always looked for free parking (for example, supermarket car parks are usually free, at least for 90-120 minutes) and given we were not in a rush, we used roads that don’t charge tolls.
+We hardly ever incurred parking fees or road tolls as we always looked for free parking (supermarket car parks are usually free, at least for 90-120 minutes).
+When we were not in a rush, we used roads that don’t charge tolls.

-Do you travel long-term/full-time (without a fixed abode)?
-Find out how to still have an address and what to do with your physical mail.
+Do you travel long-term or full-time (without a fixed abode)?
+Find out how to keep your address and what to do with your physical mail.

 washing the van